balins/balins.github.io/about.md

 # the blog

 The idea to start my own blog and document the things I learn had been crossing my mind for many months.
-However, I had never felt ready put it into effect, because I've never considered myself an expert at any field I wanted to write about.
+However, I had never felt ready to put it into effect, because I've never considered myself an expert at any field I wanted to write about.
 One day, I realized that due to the good old rule saying "the more you know, the more you realize how much you don't know" I will probably never reach this point.